Food waste in the United Kingdom

 Food waste in the United Kingdom is a subject of environmental, and socioeconomic concern that has received widespread media coverage and been met with varying responses from government.
 Since 1915, food waste has been identified as a considerable problem and has been the subject of ongoing media attention, intensifying with the launch of the "Love Food, Hate Waste" campaign in 2007.
 Food waste has been discussed in newspaper articles, news reports and television programmes, which have increased awareness of it as a public issue.
 To tackle waste issues, encompassing food waste, the government-funded "Waste & Resources Action Programme" (WRAP) was created in 2000.

 A significant proportion of food waste is produced by the domestic household, which in 2022, created 6.4 million tonnes of food waste (95kg or £250 per person); most of this was made up of salads and fresh vegetables.
-A majority of food waste food is avoidable, with the rest being divided almost equally into foods which are unavoidable (e.g. tea bags) and those that are unavoidable due to preference (e.g. bread crusts) or cooking type (e.g. potato skins).
+A majority of food waste food is avoidable, with the rest being divided almost equally into foods which are unavoidable, due to being inedible (e.g. tea bags) and those that are unavoidable due to preference (e.g. bread crusts) or cooking type (e.g. potato skins).

 Reducing the amount of food waste has been deemed critical if the UK is to meet international targets on climate change, limiting greenhouse gas emissions, and obligations under the European Landfill Directive to reduce biodegradable waste going to landfill.
-Equally great emphasis has been placed on the reduction of food waste, across all developed countries, as a means of ending the global food crisis that left millions worldwide starving and impoverished.
+Equally great emphasis has been placed on the reduction of food waste as a means of ending hunger.
 In the context of the 2007–2008 world food price crisis, food waste was discussed at the 34th G8 summit in Hokkaidō, Japan.
 The then UK Prime Minister Gordon Brown said of the issue: "We must do more to deal with unnecessary demand, such as by all of us doing more to cut our food waste".

 In June 2009, the Environment Secretary Hilary Benn announced the Government's "War on waste", a programme aimed at reducing Britain's food waste.
 The proposed plans under the scheme included: scrapping best before and limiting sell by labels on food, creating new food packaging sizes, constructing more "on-the-go" recycling points and unveiling five flagship anaerobic digestion plants.
 Two years after its launch, the "Love Food, Hate Waste" campaign was claiming it had already prevented 137,000 tonnes of waste and, through the help it had given to over 2,000,000 households, had made savings of £300,000,000.
+Successive governments have continued to tackle food waste in the UK, with a number of objectives specified in the December 2018 "Resources and Waste Strategy" and in 2023 the UK became part of the UN Food System Summit Coalition, that seeks to half the amount of global food waste by 2030.
+By the end of March 2026, weekly food waste collections had been introduced by most councils, as a result of government policy, with exceptions occurring when existing waste contracts prevented this being possible.